Petersburg, Va., May 26, 2011

 – The Commonwealth Center for Advanced Manufacturing (CCAM) today concludes a two-day workshop for members at Virginia State University (VSU) that will determine the scope and direction of the center’s first collaborative research projects.
 CCAM, which broke ground on a state-of-the-art, 50,000 square-foot facility in March, brings world-class manufacturers together with Virginia’s top research institutions to pool capital and intellectual resources, share ideas and accelerate the transfer of laboratory innovation to business application.

 At the workshop, attended by more than 40 people, representatives from CCAM’s industry members (Aerojet, Canon Virginia, Chromalloy, Newport News Shipbuilding, Rolls-Royce, Sandvik Coromant and Siemens), are meeting with representatives from CCAM’s university members, including the University of Virginia, Virginia State University and Virginia Tech.
-Together, they are discussing business priorities, research capabilities and desired outcomes for the first CCAM generic research projects within the center’s two initial focus areas: surface engineering and manufacturing systems.
+Together, they are discussing business priorities, research capabilities and desired outcomes for the first CCAM core research projects within the center’s two initial focus areas: surface engineering and manufacturing systems.

-“This week’s workshop sets in motion the generic research projects that make CCAM such a wonderful opportunity for the companies involved, the Petersburg region, the Commonwealth of Virginia and the nation,” said Dr. Keith Miller, president of VSU.
+“This week’s workshop sets in motion the core research projects that make CCAM such a wonderful opportunity for the companies involved, the Petersburg region, the Commonwealth of Virginia and the nation,” said Dr. Keith Miller, president of VSU.
 “We are thrilled to welcome CCAM’s members to VSU and to see our university and region move forward with advanced manufacturing.”

 The workshop also represents the inaugural meetings of CCAM’s primary operational committees, the Technical Advisory Council (TAC) and Industrial Operations Board (IOB).
 The TAC will rank proposed projects emerging from the workshop and submit the list to the IOB, which will then decide which projects to initiate with funds approved by CCAM’s board of directors.